J-141/AutoKeybot/src/AutoKeybot/ScriptGrammer.md

 	CREATE_ROUTINE [TemplateIdentifier] [args] // will also be started

 Note: you cannot create
-# Routine Template
+# Routine/action Template
-contains a set of aliases. can also accept args. should be created from a .template file. will be text-substituted and then create routine.
+contains a set of aliases. can also accept args. should be created from a .[routine/action].template file. will be text-substituted and then create routine.

 	ALIAS [word] [